Strophostyles umbellata (Muhl. ex Willd.) Britton

 MOC = 41

 Habit - Taprooted forb, usually perennial, twining in other vegetation.

-Stems - Vining, twining, herbaceous, retrorse pubescent, terete to slightly angled, often twisted, often purplish in strong sunlight.
+Stems - Vining, twining, to 1.5 m, retrorse pubescent, terete to slightly angled, often twisted, often purplish in strong sunlight.

 Other info. - This species can be found mostly in the southern half of Missouri but it is also present in counties along the Mississippi and Missouri rivers.
-There are three species of Strophostyles in Missouri and the genus is easy to recognize because of the deflexed and curled keel petals of the corolla.
-Differentiating between the three species can be difficult at times and the differences in the bracts at the base of the calyx tube seem to be the best way distinguish between these species.
+Beyond Missouri it is found in most of the southeastern quadrant of the continental U.S. There are three species of Strophostyles in Missouri, and the genus is easy to recognize because of the curled and deflexed keel petal of the corolla.
+Differentiating between the three species requires attention to tiny detail.
+In S. umbellata, the leaves are unlobed with glabrous upper surfaces, and the bractlets subtending the flower are much shorter than the calyx.

 Photographs taken at Fort Benning, GA., 10-10-05 (DETenaglia); also at LaBarque Creek Conservation Area, Jefferson County, MO, 8-28-2018 (SRTurner).